 The climate emergency is a complex problem for us all.
-It has far-reaching global impacts and a cumulative cause beyond the control of any single person, group, organisation or country.
-There are varying degrees of understanding about the seriousness of the threat, as well as diverse views on how it should be most fairly addressed.
+It has complicated global impacts and a cumulative cause beyond the control of any person, group, organisation or country.
+There is also varying degrees of understanding about the threat, as well as views on how it should be addressed.

-Across the Greater Geelong municipality, there has been increasingly strong community support for action on climate change, but low levels of coordinated action at scale.
+Across the Greater Geelong municipality, there has generally been strong community support for action on climate change, but low levels of coordinated action at scale.

 Across the world, and in our region, activism is growing.
-In 2016, the Centre for Climate Safety, a Geelong-based community group, was instrumental in creating the now worldwide 'Climate Emergency Declaration' movement.
+In 2016, the Geelong-based community group Climate Safety was instrumental in the now worldwide 'Climate Emergency Declaration' movement.
 In 2019, a coalition of local activist groups banded together to lobby Council to declare a climate emergency.

-The 2021 International Panel on Climate Change warns that we are getting close to exceeding the Paris Agreement Goals of limiting average global temperature rise to 1.5°C. The science tells us that we must aim for net zero emissions as soon as possible (by 2050 at the latest) and that we need rapid decarbonisation during this decade.
+The 2018 International Panel on Climate Change indicates we only have until 2030 to reach an emissions target that keeps global warming to less than 1.5 degrees Celsius.
 The overwhelming message from community groups, businesses and other organisations is that the time for debate is over.
 We need to act urgently and extensively as a municipal community to be part of the solution to the climate crisis.